 \section{Implementation and deployment}

-Models were implemented using PyTorch Lightning and trained on Tecnalia's KATEA computing cluster with Nvidia H100 nodes.
-The resulting models were deployed in BASF system for biological trials and assessment management.
+The models were implemented using PyTorch Lightning and trained on Tecnalia's KATEA computing cluster equipped with Nvidia H100 nodes.
+The resulting models were deployed in the BASF system for biological trial management and assessment.

-A pixel-wise confidence analysis at the species level is also provided.
-This analysis is based on a Test-Time Augmentation (TTA) that estimates the probability of the winning class at each pixel of the image.
-As shown in Figure \ref{fig:abaqus}, crop species present higher confidence levels compared to less specific weed species, which show lower confidence.
-This helps technicians interpret the algorithm's confidence and, in the future, will be used for re-annotation processes or to estimate the measurements performed by the algorithm, taking into account the uncertainty.